sourcegraph/handbook/content/engineering/code-insights/index.md

 Code insights is the first feature primarily built for non-search-based user personas (developers), instead focusing first on the needs of engineering directors and VPs.

 For more information about code insights, see the original [product document](https://docs.google.com/document/d/1EHzor6I1GhVVIpl70mH-c10b1tNEl_p1xRMJ9qHQfoc/edit) or this [demo](https://www.youtube.com/watch?v=XqeRb6Mc4Co) of a code insights prototype.
+Anyone on the Sourcegraph team can create your own insight using the [quickstart guide](https://gist.github.com/Joelkw/f0582b164578aabc3ac936dee43f23e0), which is explicitly not in the Sourcegraph docs because code insights is undergoing rapid development and this setup will soon change.

 ## Contact
 - [#code-insights](https://sourcegraph.slack.com/archives/C014ZCKMCAV) channel or @codeinsights in Slack.